PMVigneshwari/PMVigneshwari/README.md

-- 👋 Hi, I’m @PMVigneshwari.
+- ✌️ Hi, I’m @PMVigneshwari
-- 🌱 I'm good at MERN Stack Development.
+- ✨ I'm good at MERN Stack Developmen
-- 🐾 Working as Full Stack Developer.
+- 🏢 Working as Full Stack Developer
-- 🌱 I’m currently learning DSA and AWS.
+- 🌱 I’m currently learning WHMCS, AWS, DSA, System design and OOPS
-- 💞️ I’m looking to collaborate on webdevelopment projects / jobs.....
+- 📬 I’m looking to collaborate on webdevelopment projects.....

 <!---
 PMVigneshwari/PMVigneshwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.